-When the orthodontist suggests you to wear rubber bands for braces, you may be curious to know, “Are Rubber Bands Really Last Step To Braces?”
+When the orthodontist suggests you wear rubber bands for braces, you may be curious to know, “Are Rubber Bands the Last Step To Braces?”

-In short, the rubber bands can be the last step to braces, if all other corrections and tooth alignment are done.
-But, you may also get the elastics in the early or mid-stage of treatment sometimes.
-As all cases aren’t the same, it may vary in individuals.
+In short, if tooth alignment is completed and you need bite correction, the rubber bands can be the last step to braces.
+But, sometimes, you may also need the elastics in the early or mid-stage of treatment to help teeth movement.
+Since no two cases are the same, they may differ amongst individuals.

 But, how can you find out on your own when your orthodontist can use these in the last stage of braces treatment?

-To do that, you have to know a few more important things.
-So, we will take a look at the variation of time to get rubber bands on braces so that you can compare it with your condition.
+To do so, you have to know a few more important things.
+That is why we’ll look at the variations in time to get rubber bands on braces so you can compare them to your situation.